MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

     Which means, you should know:

-    * The Minecraft server softwares: what are they, how to configure (one of) them
+    * The Minecraft server softwares: what they are, how to configure (one of) them
-    * Start command of Minecraft server: what is it, what its arguments mean
+    * Start command of Minecraft server: what it is, what its arguments mean
     * Console of the server: what it prints, what command can you send to it
-    * YAML and JSON files: what are they, how to edit them
+    * YAML and JSON files: what they are, how to edit them

     If you have not, Google is your friend